 You cannot create a process map in isolation.
 You need to work with team members familiar with the execution of the process.

-Facilitated workshops are a typical way to begin the mapping of a business process.
+Workshops are a typical way to begin the mapping of a business process.

 While mapping the process, the team should look for opportunities to improve process efficiency by reducing complexity or identifying automation opportunities.